 Custom built themes also reduce the amount of WordPress plugins that will need to be updated.
 I have seen some themes use over 50 plugins which would be a security and maintenance nightmare.
 I prefer to use just a handful of popular, well-maintained plugins, each doing their own particular task.
-You really should not have much more than an SEO, a backup, a Custom Fields and a security plugin if you want to keep your WordPress installation light and easy to maintain.
+You really should not have much more than an SEO, a backup, Advanced Custom Fields and a security plugin if you want to keep your WordPress installation light and easy to maintain.

 What about SEO?
 Do you do this yourself or will we have to hire an expert?